 - errors in the public record.

-Title insurance provides protection for some risks that occur after the closing of the purchase or mortgage transaction.
-Most notably, it provides coverage for title fraud that can occur at any time during the ownership of a property.
+Title insurance protects for risks that may occur after the closing of the purchase or mortgage transaction.
+Most notably, it covers title fraud that can occur at any time during the ownership of a property.

-Finally if your legal advisor has participated in the fraud, their errors and omissions insurer will not cover the claim.
-Instead legal societies have set up compensation funds in cases of fraudulent activities or wilful misconduct by its members.
-These “defalcation” funds are voluntary and many have limits on the value of compensation per claim.
+Finally, if your legal professional has participated in the fraud, their E&O insurer will not cover the claim.
+Instead, legal societies have a compensation fund in cases of fraudulent activities or wilful misconduct by its members.
+These “defalcation” funds are voluntary, and many have limits on the value of compensation per claim.

 Residential Title Fraud